 “The activity where we understood the social situation and therefore mental situation of people who are ostracized from society was thought-provoking.”

-“Helped us realize that our mental health needs first preference always because it affects our physical health also”
+“Helped us realise that our mental health needs first preference always because it affects our physical health also.”

 “This is the first time we heard about mental health.
 I liked that this important and huge topic was explained in simple words.”